 11. Avoid excessive fluid intake before, during, and after meals.

-This one may be a bit of a surprise to some individuals, but drinking too many fluids while eating food waters down the necessary enzymes for proper digestion.
-It literally will douse out our fire and create a soupy slug in the gut that tends to sit in the stomach for way too long.
-This can lead to many forms of indigestion and if you are already prone to gas and bloating, this is a sure way to add fuel to the fire.
+This one may be a bit of a surprise to some individuals, but drinking too much liquid while eating food waters down the necessary enzymes for proper digestion.
+It literally will douse out your fire and create a soupy slug in the gut that tends to sit in the stomach for way too long.
+This can lead to indigestion, and if you are already prone to gas and bloating, this is a sure way to add fuel to the fire.

 Conclusion

 Gas and bloating are common conditions stemming from a debilitated digestive fire and increased Vata in the colon.
 Although you may have suffered from this condition for a long time, it is definitely possible to find permanent relief with the proper treatment, discipline, and patience.
-Like most conditions, if the imbalance is severe you will need to be quite strict and consistent about the dietary, lifestyle, and herbal remedies that are recommended.
-Although complete relief may not come straightaway, there will be noticeable signs of improvement and with time the gas and bloating will dissipate completely.
+Like most conditions, if the imbalance is severe, you will need to be quite strict and consistent about the dietary, lifestyle, and herbal remedies that are recommended.
+Although complete relief may not come straightaway, there will be noticeable signs of improvement, and with time, the gas and bloating should dissipate completely.

 If worms and parasites are present inside the body , do they cause gas and bloating ?